pusnikprimoz/fashion-mnist/README.md

 ## Running the code

-In order to run the code the user requires tensorflow 2 (code has been tested on tensorflow 2.1).
+In order to run the code the user requires tensorflow 2 or tensorflow 2.1 (code has been tested on tensorflow 2.1).

 The code can be run from the console.
 For training we can run, e.g.,
 ```console